 It is imperative for students to arrive on time every day.
-All students who are tardy MUST report to the MOCC Main Office and sign in.
+All students who are tardy MUST use the QR Code to sign in.
 As with absences, students are required to notify their instructor when they will be tardy.
 Individual instructional staff and/or administration will deal with habitual tardiness.
+Tardiness will have a direct impact on student's Career Readiness Grade.
 If a student misses half of the instructional time due to tardiness or signing out early, the student will be marked as absent for that day.